k8xu/personal-site/content/home/about.md

 # List your academic interests.
 [interests]
   interests = [
-    "Machine Learning & Algorithms",
+    "Machine Learning",
+    "Algorithms",
-    "Financial Technology",
+    "Financial Technology"
-    "Social Good"
   ]

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "S.B. in Computer Science, Economics, and Data Science & Mathematics" institution = "Massachusetts Institute of Technology" year = 2022
+  course = "BSc in Computer Science, Economics, and Data Science & Mathematics" institution = "Massachusetts Institute of Technology" year = 2022

 +++

-# Biography
+# Hey, I'm Kate!

-Kate Xu is a sophomore at MIT pursuing a double major in Computer Science, Economics, and Data Science (Course 6-14) and in Mathematics (Course 18).
-She is passionate about using the power of technology for social good, and she loves taking opportunities to learn and apply her skills to real-world problems.
-Kate has experience in machine learning, software engineering, and research.
-This summer, she is using data science to predict financial credit risk in Colombia.
+I am a sophomore at MIT pursuing a double major in Computer Science, Economics, and Data Science (Course 6-14) and in Mathematics (Course 18).
+I am passionate about using technology for social good, and I enjoy taking opportunities to learn and apply my skills to real-world problems.

-Kate is dedicated to inspiring women in STEM and helping people of all backgrounds receive a quality education.
-She has mentored classmates as a Python course assistant at MIT and taught algorithms and web development to middle and high school girls in Mexico.
-Aside from her work, Kate is a saber fencer on the MIT Varsity Fencing Team, a member of the Asian Dance Team, an Associate Advisor for incoming first-year students, and a sister of Pi Beta Phi.
+I have experience in machine learning, software engineering, and research.
+I am dedicated to inspiring women in STEM and helping people receive a quality education.
+I have mentored classmates as a Python course assistant at MIT and taught algorithms and web development to high school girls in Mexico.

+Aside from work, I am a saber fencer on the MIT Varsity Fencing Team, an Associate Advisor for incoming first-year students, and a sister of Pi Beta Phi.